gmorky/geomorphic-change/README.md

 		* `params.extrapolationSigma` (1x1 double): 1-sigma uncertainty associated with interpolation or extrapolation of missing data, used in error propagation calculations.

-		* `params.materialDensitySigma` (1x1 double): 1-sigma uncertainty associated with material density, used in error propagation calculations.
+		* `params.materialDensitySigma` (1x1 double): 1-sigma uncertainty of material density, used in error propagation calculations.

-		* `params.areaPercentError` (1x1 double): 1-sigma uncertainty associated with polygon area estimates, used in error propagation calculations.
+		* `params.areaPercentError` (1x1 double): 1-sigma uncertainty of polygon area estimates (in percent), used in error propagation calculations.

 * `shapefileLoop(historicalShapefilePath,saveDir,polygonIdField,numBlocksX,numBlocksY,functionHandles,parallel);`